 Most photographers will suggest you should be shooting your landscape photographs during the much vaunted “golden hours” which is the time around sunset and sunrise.

-You will need a tripod and might also want to consider some Neutral Density Graduated Filters, but the results will often make you very happy.
+You will need a tripod and might also want to consider an ND filter or Neutral Density Graduated Filters, but the results will often make you very happy.
 You can use these to lengthen exposures when you want to blur water or clouds in the scene.

 The settings will still be close to ISO 100, aperture value around f/8 to f/11, but the shutter speed will probably be between 5 and 30 seconds (meaning you will be using a tripod).
 The settings also depend on how fast the elements are moving in the frame.
 For example a fast moving waterfall will require a slower shutter speed compared to a slow moving one.

 For more in depth guide to this time of day, this is the article to read:

 The Best Camera Settings for Landscape Photography at Midday

 While most photographers will shy away from shooting landscape images around midday as the light is hard and harsh, sometimes you will have no option but to shoot at this time.

 For such occasions, there is an exposure guideline that some photographers use, known as the Sunny 16 rule.

 Basically that means f/16, ISO 100 and 1/100th second shutter speed.